buildsi/build-abi-containers/README.md

 ## Overview of Steps

 1. We start with base containers that have "testers" such as libabigail.
-Their recipe files are included in [docker](docker) and the GitHub workflows [build-containers.yaml](.github/workflows/build-containers.yaml) and [deploy-containers.yaml](.github/workflows/deploy-containers.yaml).
-When any of these files change, the bases are built in a pull request (PR), and when the PR is merged the containers are deployed.
+Their recipe files are included in [docker](docker) and the GitHub workflow [build-deploy.yaml](.github/workflows/build-deploy.yaml).
+When any of these Dockerfiles change, the bases are built in a pull request (PR), and when the PR is merged the containers are deployed.
 For example, [here](https://quay.io/repository/buildsi/libabigail?tab=tags) is the libabigail testing base on Quay.io.
 A tester like libabigail has it's own entrypoint and runscript where we can express how to write tests.
 For example, libabigail is going to run abidw, abidiff, etc.
 2. We define packages to test in [tests](tests) as yaml files.
 The yaml files include things like header files, versions, and libraries, and these variables are handed to the testing template.
 This means the resulting container of the libabigail base + the package (e.g., mpich) will have a custom runscript to run the libabigail commands on the various libaries, etc.
 3. The results are saved in the container at /results, in a tree that will ensure that different tester and package bases have a unique namespace.
 The tests are run in a GitHub workflow and currently saved as artifacts.
 (E.g., see [this run](https://github.com/spack/build-abi-containers/actions/runs/882797815)).